 - You value long-term energy savings

-- You plan to stay in your home long-term
+- You plan to stay in your home for many years

 - You want a space-saving solution